 - Post-graduate doctoral level training (or its equivalent for those trained prior to 1996) in clinical psychology, or counselling psychology, as accredited by the BPS.
 Training should include specifically models of psychopathology, clinical psychometrics and neuro-psychology, two or more distinct psychological therapies and lifespan developmental psychology.

-- HCPC Registration as Practitioner Psychologist: Clinical Psychologist
+- HCPC Registration as Practitioner Psychologist: Clinical Psychologist or Counselling psychologist

 - Pre-qualification training and qualifications in research methodology, staff training etc.